Back Pain Relief

 Any further treatments required are based on the underlying problem.
 If there is something that can be addressed by an orthopedic surgeon or a neurosurgeon, we will refer you to a specialist.

-Implantation of a pain pump can be effective to reduce pain without extensive surgery.
+Implantation of a pain pump can be effective in reducing pain without extensive surgery.
 In some cases, surgery may be required to correct the underlying spinal issue to relieve pain.

 Some additional interventions can be performed at The Pain Center as well.
 For example, we sometimes see patients with low back pain who have already had a discectomy, laminectomy, or fusion.
 If a patient does not respond to minimally invasive treatments, we consider aggressive interventions such as spinal cord stimulation.
 There are other treatment options performed by pain physicians, including micro-discectomies and ligament flavum decompression for spinal stenosis.